Satisfactory Academic Progress

 Before students may appeal for reinstatement of financial aid eligibility, a Free Application for Federal Student Aid (FAFSA) must be on file for the semester funds are being requested.

 Students who wish to appeal for reinstatement of enrollment must provide a written appeal to the Washburn Tech Financial Aid Office.
-Appeal forms are available in the Student Services Office.
+Appeal forms are available online at: https://www.washburn.edu/admissions/paying-for-college/financial-aid/forms.html.
 Written appeals must be supported with appropriate documentation.
 The SAP Appeal Committee reviews all appeals.
 The student will be notified in writing of the decision within ten days of receiving the appeal.
 This decision is final.
 If the appeal is approved financial aid may be reinstated.

 Students who appeal because the maximum number of credit hours attempted was reached are required to meet with an advisor to review and revise their academic completion plan.
 The plan describes how the student intends to complete the program on a course-by-course or semester-by-semester basis.